-The Students' Union will deliver a Freshers' week which will help you to make friends, it will encourage you to try out new things and to have fun.
+The Students' Union will deliver a Freshers Week which will help you to make friends, it will encourage you to try out new things and to have fun.
 The SU are planning a blend of in-person and online events, following government guidelines as they become available.
-The SU would love to hear your ideas and suggestions for Freshers' 2020, so please take a few minutes to fill in this short survey, you might even win some great prizes. https://www.uosunion.org/news/article/6013/Freshers-2020-make-it-yours/
+The latest information on the SU Freshers events and activities has been published on their website https://www.uosunion.org/

 Will there still be assessment and exams?

 Yes, there will.
 We believe that assessment provides you with a valuable opportunity to revisit your learning, and ensure that you have understood and can apply what you have learned.
 Our approach in academic year 2020/21 will support students to deliver their best work whilst ensuring you are not disadvantaged by any actions related to the pandemic.